It’s like eating vegetables and exercising for thirty minutes a day.

 There’s hope.
 Follow these small, painless steps that will get you on the road to becoming a blogging ace with an active audience.

-It’s easy to neglect blogging in the midst of other time-consuming and more immediate tasks related to running a rental.
+It’s easy to neglect blogging in the midst of other time-consuming and more immediate tasks related to running a rental business.

 Prioritize your vacation rental blog and make it more professional with a calendar that maps out the next two, three, even six months worth of posts.
-Decide, say, that you’ll blog every Tuesday morning.
+Decide, say, that you’ll blog every Tuesday morning and then block out the time on your calendar to make it happen.

 Then eliminate some of the guesswork by arranging the calendar by “content themes,” like dining, events, in the news, activities, insider tips, etc.